A & E by Dometic, 20 foot awning. Ripstop, plasticized fabric.

 Awning seam tear – Aug. ’17

-For months now, I couldn’t help but notice, as I’d glance out the passenger’s side window, the one behind the travel chair, that the seam near the top of the awning, was strained & slowly splitting apart.
+For months now, I couldn’t help but notice, as I’d glance out the passenger’s side window, the one behind the travel chair, that the seam near the top of the awning, was strained & the stitching was slowly splitting apart.

-Well, it finally let go, and now I have to figure out a way to fix it.
+Well, the threads finally let go, and now I have to figure out a way to fix it.

 Right now, I’m at a RV park where none of my neighbors have ladders.
 They’re mostly trailer and tent campers.
 So I’ll have to wait to where I’m at a place I can borrow one and attempt a fix.
 One potential fix is using Gorilla Tape…which I happen to have a small roll of.
+Problem is the tape is black.
 Meanwhile, I’ll query people on RV dot net to see if anyone has a simple, inexpensive fix.

 Adding an awning pull cord – Feb.
 2016